-So if you are looking for a splash of color to add to your shady spot then this might be a good option.
+If you are looking for a splash of color to add to your shady spot then this might be a good option.

 Unfortunately, the plant didn’t have any real medicinal powers but the name stuck with it regardless.

 However, this plant is a perennial and another one that can take off and run as well.
-It grows in batches so if you aren’t looking for a ground cover type plant then this might not be a good choice.
+It grows in batches so if you aren’t looking for a ground cover type of plant then this might not be a good choice.

-But it is one of the few plants that can be planted around trees and withstand the toxic effects of the Black Walnut tree.
+However, it is one of the few plants that can be planted around trees and withstand the toxic effects of the Black Walnut tree.

 This perennial is a beautiful flower that loves the shade.
 It also brings along a special quality when planted.

-So if you are a butterfly lover then this plant is for you.
+If you are a butterfly lover then this plant is for you.
 When you plant these flowers, they draw them which is a great addition to any yard or flower garden.

 Foxgloves are undecided in the perennial and annual department.
 The same plant will not come back year after year.

-But they do reseed themselves which makes them come back year after year.
+Even so, they do reseed themselves which makes them come back year after year.